*Lesbian, Gay, Bisexual, Transgender, Queer, Questioning & Intersex

 Welcome to the CCSF LGBT / LGBTQQI homepage!

 Check out our events and resources page on the side menu or CLICK HERE.

 Coming Out Day Festivities (Oct 11th) were a big success: Facebook Event Page

-Our core values recognize the interdisciplinary nature of the intersection of sexuality, gender-identity, gender, race, class, ability, and age in understanding the LGBTQ community.
-Therefore, we believe interdisciplinary approaches to education are critical.
+The Lesbian, Gay, Bisexual and Transgender (LGBT) Studies Department's core values recognize the interdisciplinary nature of the intersection of sexuality, gender-identity, gender, race, class, ability, and age in understanding the Lesbian, Gay, Bisexual, Transgender, Queer, Questioning and Intersex (LGBTQQI) community.
+We believe interdisciplinary approaches to education are critical.
 Our courses are accessible to all.

 City College of San Francisco, a pioneer in the development of the field of queer studies, is among the most hospitable campuses for LGBT Studies students in the country.